NurAlif/siserv/backend_promtp.md

-from fastapi.middleware.cors import CORSMiddleware from . import models from .database import engine from .routers import auth, journals, ai
+from fastapi.middleware.cors import CORSMiddleware from . import models from .database import engine from .routers import auth, journals, ai, progress

 # This line creates the database tables.
 models.Base.metadata.create_all(bind=engine)